francesco-p/semantic-discovery/README.md

 Now you have access the jupyter lab environment, and you can start play around.

 > **Note:** if port `8889` is already taken, substitute it with another one.

+## Python script

+If you want to run the method in the console, please simply follow the *Jupyter Notebook* instructions up to step 3.
+After that just run the script `run.py` in the folder `scripts/`.
+All the parameters (input image, output image, algorithm params) can be specified by hacking directily the params section of the file.

 # Dataset